-The sad thing is that many owners just tolerate these behaviours, not realising that there are interventions we can implement until the behaviours become too much for them to handle.
+The sad thing is that many of us tolerate these behaviours, not realising that there are interventions we can implement until the behaviours become too much for us to handle.

 When we are sick and tired of being woken during the night; sick of the monotonous bark that seems to go on and on for no apparent reason; sick of seeing our dog stare blindly at the wall; or can’t handle the constant pacing up and down all day and night…we then choose to euthanise our family pet.

 What we have discovered, is that canine cognitive dysfunction (CCD) (dementia in dogs) can be slowed.